hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-12-24-servers-first-aid-kit.md

 ## Conclusion

 Wow, what a trip down the memory lane.
-I kinds miss the old days when I had hundreds of servers to fix and troubleshoot.
-But as time kept going, physical infrastructure was replaces by virtual, and our skills switch along with it.
+I kinda miss the old days when I had hundreds of servers to fix and troubleshoot.
+But as time kept going, physical infrastructure was replaces by virtual, and our skills switched along with it.

 But that's a story for another time.
 For now, I would like to advise you to spend your time getting to know what tools you have in your console.
 I would